Pen – FrøyaRingen (NYTEK23)

 7.1 Precautions

-The ID marker on the pen can be used as a point of reference when it comes to keeping control of which area the maintenance work is taking place on the pen and count the number of brackets clockwise from the ID marker.
+The ID marker on the pen can be used as a point of reference when it comes to keeping control of which area the maintenance work is taking place on the pen and follow the number of brackets clockwise from the ID marker.

 During normal operation, inspections and maintenance of the pen must be conducted regurarly.
 Based on risk evaluations and risk analysis performed by ScaleAQ, inspection and maintenance intervals with check points have been created and are minimum requirements during normal operation.